Podoconiosis Project Implementing Partners

 Footwork: International Podoconiosis Initiative (www.podo.org): is the global initiative created to focus on podoconiosis advocacy efforts and research.
 Its main goals are advocacy/awareness creation, research, and intervention.
 International Podoconiosis Initiative is closely working with NaPAN and its executive director (Prof.Gail Davey) is an advisor to NaPAN.

 TOMS shoe (www.toms.com):TOMS Shoes, a US based company that would match every pair of shoes purchased with a pair of new shoes for a child in need.
 Currently, TOMS is providing financial support and in-kind shoes support to podoconiosis project implementing partners in Ethiopia through NaPAN.
 The shoes are given to children as part of podoconiosis prevention package.
 TOMS shoes has also supported the establishment of NaPAN and is the first donor to provide financial support to NaPAN.
+The development of this website was also funded by TOMS.

 Ministry of Health at different levels (www.moh.gov.et): is mandated to prepare health policies and guidelines, including the preparation and endorsement of integrated podoconiosis and lymphatic filariasis morbidity management guideline.
 It is also a co-signatory for health projects.
 The regional, zonal and district health offices are also key players in supervising and providing technical support during project implementation.